48 Things To Do In Tucson When It’s Too Hot!

 Location: 11570 N Oracle Rd, Tucson, AZ 85737

-24. Fill up on all-you-can-eat salad at Sweet Tomatoes
+24. Fill up on all-you-can-eat salad at Jason’s Deli

-Sweet Tomatoes is the place to go if you are craving a big salad.
-Although I usually prefer to keep it local, Sweet Tomatoes is a nice treat, particularly if you have been out in the heat all day and are craving something fresh, light, and healthy.
-Sweet Tomatoes has the biggest salad bar you will ever lay eyes upon and basically includes every topping imaginable.
+Jason’s Deli is the place to go if you are craving a big salad.
+Sweet Tomatoes was actually a bit better, unfortunately they closed down all locations.
+Although I usually prefer to keep it local, Jason’s Deli is a nice treat, particularly if you have been out in the heat all day and are craving something fresh, light, and healthy.
+Jason’s is home to the biggest salad bar in Tucson, with every topping imaginable.
 Something about the intense heat just makes you crave a salad.
-In addition to salad, 8 homemade soups, breads, pastas, and various other sides are available.
+In addition to salad, fresh soups, sandwiches, and sides are also available.

 Location: 6202 E Broadway Blvd & 4420 N Stone Ave